didierganthier/simple-weather-app-js-itgtl/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions 🤝 are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions 🤝 are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a ⭐️!
 Thanks again!